funcool/clojure.jdbc/docs/user-guide.rst

       (with-transaction conn
         (execute! conn "CREATE TABLE foo (id serial, name text);")))

-Execute parametrized sql statements
+Execute parametrized SQL statements
 -----------------------------------

-Raw sql statements works well for creating tables and similar operations, but when you need insert some data, specially if data comes from untrusted sources, ``execute!`` function is not adecuate.
+Raw SQL statements work well for creating tables and similar operations, but when you need to insert some data, especially if the data comes from untrusted sources, the ``execute!`` function is not adecuate.

-For this problem, clj.jdbc exposes ``execute-prepared!`` function.
-It accepts parametrized sql an list of groups of parameters.
+For this problem, clj.jdbc exposes the ``execute-prepared!`` function.
+It accepts parametrized SQL and a list of groups of parameters.

-For execute a simple insert sql statement:
+To execute a simple insert SQL statement:

 .. code-block:: clojure

     (let [sql "INSERT INTO foo VALUES (?, ?);"] (execute-prepared! conn sql ["Foo", 2]))

-But `execute-prepared!` function accept multiple param groups, that can help for insert a multiple inserts in batch:
+The `execute-prepared!` function can accept multiple param groups, that are helpful for performing multiple inserts in a batch:

 .. code-block:: clojure

     (let [sql "INSERT INTO foo VALUES (?, ?);"] (execute-prepared! conn sql ["Foo", 2] ["Bar", 3]))

-The previous code should execute this sql statements:
+The previous code should execute these SQL statements:

 .. code-block:: sql